buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 **Explosion of 6**: when, you perform an Attack Roll, Saving Throw, Skill Check, Magic Check, Initiative (read the specifics in the dedicated chapter) or whenever it is indicated that the explosion of 6 applies, it means that for each die rolled that got a 6, it is noted and the die is rolled again.
 The result of the new roll is also added, and if you roll a 6, you continue to roll until you stop rolling 6s.

-**Fate Points**: or Beginner's Luck are points available that the player can transform into d6 to add to Saving Throws or Attack Rolls or Skill Checks.
-They are called Beginner's Luck because their number decreases as the character level increases.
+**Fate Points**: or Beginner' \*\*s Luck are points available that the player can transform into d6 to add to Saving Throws or Attack Rolls or Skill Checks.
+They are called Beginner' \*\*s Luck because their number decreases as the character level increases.

 **Feat**: these are special abilities that the character has learned to use.
 Often similar to magical abilities, they allow special actions, override rules, and grant bonuses to Saving Throws that stack with each other.
 They are gained when leveling up (see Feats, page )

 **Follower**: a character who has bound themselves to a Patron with 1 Trait in common

-**Hit Points (Hit Points)**: indicate the vital energy, resistance, the luck in resisting the creature's wounds.
+**Hit Points (Hit Points)**: indicate the vital energy, resistance, the luck in resisting the creature' \*\*s wounds.
 As long as the creature has 1 hit point, it will fight at its best, without problems (but it might also decide to run away rather than die!).
 At each level passage, you gain a certain number of Hit Points, established by the rules.
 Each wound is subtracted from this accumulation of energies, and when 0 (zero) Hit Points is reached, you faint, unable to act.

 If you are further injured and the Hit Points drop to 10+double the value of Constitution, then you die.